 2017-Defuniak Springs, Florida -Eco-restoration and animal preserve clean-up

 2019 – 2 trip options –Puerto Rico for hurricane relief projects or Florida for hurricane relief

 How do I apply?

 Applications are available at the beginning of each Fall semester.
-The ASB 2014-15 application is available here.
-Applications are accepted on a rolling deadline, and the trips generally fill in mid-November.
+The ASB 2018-19 application is available here.
+Applications are accepted on a rolling deadline, but this trip has seen a high level of interest.
 Participants must be students at UIS with good academic standing (graduate and part-time students are quite welcome).

 You also have to be committed!
 As noted above, this trip is run almost entirely by students, and that means you.
 Participants are expected to:

 - Pay a deposit to reserve your space on the trip